pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ## Filter expression

-##### Requires Stream Controller add-on

-Stream filtering allows a subscriber to receive only messages that satisfy the filter.
+Requires Stream Controller add-on.
+Apply a server-side filter to only receive messages that match the filter.

 ### Method(s)